SOLUTIONS / BUSINESS NEEDReal-time visibility

 The lines can get a little blurry when you investigate real-time transportation visibility platforms.
 Many transportation management systems (TMSes) integrate visibility features into their software.
 Or visibility systems integrate data from enterprise resource planning (ERP) or inventory control systems.

 When you look at Gartner’s Magic Quadrant for real-time transportation visibility platforms, you’ll see a number of companies.
 While these companies offer visibility features, some were designed for hard goods — with no cold-chain capability required.
 Some were designed to track sensors, or assets like containers, and solely for the owner of those assets.
 Collaboration features, in which supply chain partners can easily interact and exchange data, are often lacking.

+Many platforms were designed to keep an eye on trackers.
+Others to track hard assets.
 Transparent Path was designed specifically for cold chain products, and for collaborative business relationships.
-We saw the shortcomings of other platforms and spent much of 2020 designing a platform to address these shortcomings — allowing partners to work together to keep food safe and fresh.
+We saw the shortcomings of other platforms and spent much of 2020 designing a platform to address these issues — allowing partners to work together to keep food fresh – and margins high.

 See how real-time visibility will benefit your operations — and bottom line.